Is there a right to protect your image under UK law?

 Is the UK the same as other jurisdictions?

 In both Canada and the US there exists a Right of Publicity which provides an individual with the exclusive right over the use and exploitation of their image.

-Even in other European Union Member States such as France, Italy, Germany and the Netherlands there are statutory public rights.
+Even in other EU member states such as France and Germany there are statutory image rights.